awslabs/resource-discovery-for-azure/README.md

 ## Installation
-When running the script from CloudShell - the output should be similar to this screenshot -
+When running the script from [Azure Cloud Shell](https://shell.azure.com "Open Azure Cloud Shell") - the output should be similar to this screenshot -
 For item 1 in the screenshot, it should state Bash as this means you are running in PowerShell

 ![CloudShell](./docs/cloudshell.png)